 - Transportation, Traffic and Public Works

-The Freeholders look forward to providing updates and monitoring the status of the strategic plan as it continues to make Monmouth County the place you want to be.
+The Freeholders have advanced many of the action items in the strategic plan as they continue to make Monmouth County the place you want to be.